John Smelcer’s Ethnicity, the University of Alaska Anchorage,

 Because of Reese’s vitriol, her surrogates have sent harassing emails to my publisher and anonymous death threats to me.
 Because of the threats my mother decided it was time to speak up.
 For more than twenty years, I’ve avoided making my birth certificate public.
 However, circumstances warrant it.
 Parts of my birth certificate below have been redacted so my identity cannot be stolen.
 Would you post your birth certificate online for the whole world to see?

 In 2008, I had a candid telephone conversation with Debbie Reese, offering to provide her many of the documents presented in this article, including my birth certificate.
 She told me flatly that “she didn’t care what I sent her, that nothing would change her opinion, and that she planned to destroy me and make sure that no one would ever publish my writing again.”
 Friends who have contacted her on my behalf have reported similar responses.
 Others have reported she has stated as much at public forums.
 I don’t understand her obsession with me.
-She and her surrogates relentlessly criticize me for writing books about Natives, but when I publish books that have nothing to do with Natives, like my mountain climbing novel Savage Mountain, they mercilessly attack those books as well, surreptitiously preventing them from even being considered for national book awards.
+She and her surrogates relentlessly criticize me for writing books about Natives, but when I publish books that have nothing to do with Natives, they mercilessly attack those books as well.

 I’m damned if I do and damned if I don’t.